vale1410/bule/README.md

-Bule: A State of the Art CNF Grounder
+Bule: A simple CNF Grounder
 =====================================

 A refreshing new CNF grounder - combining features of Gringo and Sugar.
 The input will be some kind of logic program as